flyspray/flyspray/README.md

     You can find Composer using the following link: https://getcomposer.org/

 #### Installing via command lines

     curl -sS https://getcomposer.org/installer | php

-    or if you don't have curl
+Or if you don't have curl:

     php -r "readfile('https://getcomposer.org/installer');" | php

 #### Windows users can dowload Windows installer on https://getcomposer.org/download/